les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-09-20-estimation-en-heures.markdown

 There are many good reasons not to do task-level estimates or even story-level estimates.
 There are very many good reasons not to track them, not to justify them, not to try to improve them.

-Il y a beaucoup de bonnes raisons de ne pas faire des estimations des tâches ou des estimations des stories.
+Il y a beaucoup de bonnes raisons de ne pas faire des estimations de tâches ou des estimations de stories.
 Il y a de très nombreuses bonnes raisons de ne pas les suivre, de ne pas les justifier, de ne pas essayer de les améliorer.

 You can do almost everything with story counts or acceptance test counts that you can do with task or story estimates.
 When you can, it works better in almost every way.

-Vous pouvez presque tout faire avec le comptage des stories ou des tests d'acceptions que vous faites avec les estimations des tâches et des stories.
-Quand vous pouvez, cela fonctionne de quasiment toutes les manières.
+Vous pouvez presque tout faire avec le comptage des stories ou des tests d'acceptions que vous faites avec les estimations de tâches et de stories.
+Quand vous pouvez le faire, cela fonctionne mieux de quasiment toutes les manières.

 If you know of a situation where this thinking doesn’t hold up, I’d like to hear about it.

-Si vous connaissez une situation où cette réflexion ne tient pas, j'aimerai en entendre parler.
+Si vous connaissez une situation où ce raisonnement ne tient pas, j'aimerai en entendre parler.

-[^1]: trop long ; pas lire - NdT
+[^1]: trop long ; pas lu - traduction de TL;DR : too long ; didn't read - NdT

 ---
 Auteur : [Ron Jeffries](http://ronjeffries.com/about.html)